paulofranklins2/sandwich-shop-cli/readme.md

 Here are a few fun and practical features planned for future updates:

 - **GUI Version**
-  - Create a desktop app using Swing or JavaFX
   - Add a drag-and-drop interface for customizing sandwiches

 - **Database Integration**